UCL-PHAS0100-22-23/week8_openmp_examples/README.md

 # Building the examples

-We'll manually be compiling all examples with GCC.
+We'll manually be compiling all examples with GCC in the terminal.
 To compile you should run the command:
 ```
 g++ [-fopenmp] [-O2] <sources.cpp>
 ```